ucl-sbde/BIM2BEM-with-zoning/README.md

 # BIM2BEM_with_zoning

-This repository contains representative zoning-based and baseline EnergyPlus models, together with a full-model knowledge graph, supporting the manuscript submitted to Automation in Construction:
+This repository contains representative zoning-based and baseline EnergyPlus models, together with a full-model knowledge graph, supporting the manuscript titled “Automated and Scalable BIM2BEM Framework with Zoning-based Model Simplification Leveraging Knowledge Graph Integration” submitted to Automation in Construction.

 # DATA